 - J. Joseph, A. Koederitz, and L. Lawyer, "Data Analysis for Shippensburg University’s New Student Orientation Program."
 With funding from an SU Student/Faculty Research Engagement (SFRE) grant.

 - (With J. Hamblin) D. Eschbach, "Minimal Communication Networks: Connecting Graph Theory and Algebra."
 With funding from an SU Summer Undergraduate Research Experiences (SURE) grant.

 - Ryan Long, “Apery Diagrams of Numerical Semigroups”

 - Kellie Bresz, "Quotients of Numerical Semigroups with Maximal Embedding Dimension"

-- Doug Ensley Technology in teaching mathematics, algebra, algorithms
+- Doug Ensley Technology in teaching mathematics, algebra, algorithms, data science

 - Ryan Long, “Sliding Tile Puzzles”

 - Josh Ide, “An Extension of the Google PageRank Algorithm to College Football Rankings”